 We are committed to regularly sharing updates with our stakeholders and the general public on our approach to addressing human rights-related risks and opportunities across our business and supply chain, through resources such as our Nielsen Global Responsibility Report and regular communications via our website.
-This statement is made pursuant to sections 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 12/31/18.
+This statement is made pursuant to sections 54(1) of the Modern Slavery Act 2015 and Australia Modern Slavery Act 2018 (Cth).
+It constitutes our anti-slavery and human trafficking statement covering all of Nielsen, and our subsidiaries, for the financial year ending 12/31/19.